ContactPartner Area

 Our energy transition heavily relies on a small number of countries and companies, concentrating power within supply chains.
 A handful of international corporations dominate both metals and coal mining industries, limiting ethical oversight.
 China plays a critical role.
 According to the USGS, China imported 80% of rare metals globally in 2019, threatening our metal access and Europe’s ability to influence climate, environmental, and human rights impacts.

-The obvious breaches in labour conditions for outsourced or subcontracted workers compared to directly hired workers is another (related) issue.
+There was also an obvious breach in labour conditions for outsourced or subcontracted workers compared to directly hired workers.
+These problems are discussed below.

 The problems of widespread outsourcing

-Widespread outsourcing: Most mining companies outsource their labor, leaving a majority of workers employed by subcontractors.
+Most mining companies outsource their labour, leaving a majority of workers employed by subcontractors.
+Our Fair Work Monitor has shown that less than a third of the miners are directly employed.

-This practice creates these significant vulnerabilities compared to directly employed workers:
+Outsourcing creates the following significant vulnerabilities compared to directly employed workers:

 In 2021, companies in northern Colombia went from 4 to 3 shifts per month, meaning workers went from 15 to 21 days of work per month.